basarat/typescript-book/docs/destructuring.md

 ```

 #### Summary
 Destructuring can make your code more readable and maintainable by reducing the line count and making the intent clear.
-Array destructuring can allow to use arrays as though they were tuples.
+Array destructuring can allow you to use arrays as though they were tuples.

 {% include "footer.md" %}